Dragon and Tiger

 - Muromachi (16th century)

-- Printed on washi
+- printed on washi paper

 - Pair of six-fold screens